Ortu-/name-gen/README.md

 Daloair
 ```

-For this culture, masculine names will commonly start with consonants, and masculine vowels U, O, while others can appaer with varying frequency, it is rare for a male to start with Y
+For this culture, masculine names will commonly start with consonants, and masculine vowels U, O, while others can appear with varying frequency, it is rare for a male to start with Y

-Endings are usually a shorter, sharper, harder sounds ic, oc, ot, in, on, an
+Endings are usually shorter, sharper, harder sounds like ic, oc, ot, in, on, an

 Female: